Most Asian markets advance after latest Wall St record

 The reading helped to slightly offset a surprisingly large jump in US jobs creation that pointed to a still-resilient labour market despite a long-running campaign of rate hikes and stubbornly high inflation.

-The S&P 500 and Nasdaq clocked up more records, driven again by a surge in demand for Big Tech, with Nvidia overtaking Microsoft to become the world's most valuable publicly traded company.
+The S&P 500 and Nasdaq clocked up more records, driven again by a surge in demand for Big Tech, with chip giant Nvidia overtaking Microsoft to become the world's most valuable publicly traded company.

 The rally on Wall Street spilled over into Asia, with tech firms among the big winners.

-Hong Kong piled on more than one percent after a recent run of weakness, while Tokyo, Singapore, Seoul, Manila and Taipei also rose.
+Hong Kong piled on more than two percent after a recent run of weakness, with analysts saying investors were hopeful for fresh market-friendly measures to be announced at a forum in China being attended by securities regulator chief Wu Qing and central bank boss Pan Gongsheng.

+"There's anticipation of positive policies and expectations of reforms for banks regarding shareholder returns.
+I suspect the policies could be more relevant for Hong Kong-listed shares," said Billy Leung, at Global X ETFs.

 "Importantly, too, we expect more of the same over coming quarters."